- Home

 Training Arrangements

 Homework tasks may include research, readings from related textbooks and continuing to work on assessment tasks.
-Students are provided with the Learner Guides for each unit to students to support their learning (these are included in the course fees).
+Students are provided with Learner Guides for each unit to support their learning (these are included in the course fees).

 Additional Support

 All students will complete a language literacy and numeracy assessment at orientation to determine their learning support needs.
-All students will be provided with a range of learning support options and resources to help you achieve competency.
-Where additional support needs have been identified an Individual Support Plan will be developed which may include:
+All students will be provided with a range of learning support options and resources to help them achieve competency.
+Where additional support needs have been identified, an Individual Support Plan will be developed, which may include:

 Assessment Arrangements